leylaheydarova/leylaheydarova/README.md

-<h2 align="left">Hey there 👋!
-I'm Leyla, a passionate Backend Developer with a strong focus on scalable architectures and clean code.
-Currently, I'm leading and mentoring backend teams at DendClub and GuysGroup, guiding developers in building robust and efficient systems.
+<h2 align="left">Hey there! 👋 I'm Leyla Heydərova, a passionate Backend Developer with a strong focus on scalable architectures and clean code.

-Beyond leadership, I'm actively contributing to multiple projects:
+Currently, I’m:

+🚀 Backend Team Lead at Hoxmed Project – leading and mentoring the backend team in building reliable and efficient systems.

+🎓 Instructor at CodeLank Academy – teaching Foundations to beginners and Backend Development to advanced learners.

+Additionally, I’m managing:

+Exlaqi Nasiri → Ongoing project, where I coordinate the team as a project lead.

+Previously, I have successfully contributed to:

-Exlaqinasir → Project Lead & Frontend Developer KovserHediyyeler → Full-Stack Developer
+KovserHediyyeler → Full-Stack Developer

+GuysGroup → Backend Developer

-Personal Portfolio → Showcasing my experience & projects I'm always eager to learn and improve!
-Right now, I'm diving deep into Spring Boot and exploring Angular to expand my frontend expertise.</h2>
+Personal Portfolio → Showcasing my experience & projects

+💡 Always eager to learn and grow!
+Currently diving deeper into Spring Boot and exploring Angular to expand my full-stack expertise.</h2>

 ###